What Is a Nonprofit?

 Nonprofit vs. For-Profit Organizations

-Forming a Nonprofit Organization
+Disadvantages of Forming a Nonprofit Organization

 Charitable organizations must follow the rules laid out by the government.
 Nonprofit organizations that are tax-exempt under 501(c)(3) are not allowed to campaign for candidates running for public office.

 Starting a nonprofit is like launching any startup.
 Entrepreneurs need a clear business plan.
 You might wish to decide on the name of your nonprofit organization first.
 You will need to file articles of incorporation to have a nonprofit organization.
 There is a filing fee for the articles of incorporation.
 You will also need to decide on a registered agent for the organization.
 You'll need to register with the secretary of state in their area.